Epitome87/50-projects-50-days/README.md

 A simple UI for a multiple-choice quiz.
 The user is presented one question at a time and must select an answer before moving on to the next question.
 When all the questions have been answered, the user sees what they scored.
 A button is then pressed to start the quiz anew.

 ###### `Originally Completed: 9/21/2021`

+### Day 46 - Testimonial Box Switcher

+A UI for customer testimonial -- each one having the testimonial itself, the customer's name, the customer's role, and their image.
+After a set period of time (which is shown by an ever-increasing progress bar) the current testimonial is replaced with that of the next customer.

+###### `Originally Completed: 9/22/2021`